petechd/eq-questionnaire-schemas/style_guide.md

 - The `question` method calls `questionTitle(isProxy, isEmployed)` to resolve the question title.
 - `questionTitle` returns the appropriate JSON for title.

-- Same rules apply to other blocks, e.g. for guidance with a `questionGuidance` method we would use:
-    ```
-    local guidance(isProxy) = (
-      if std.extVar('region_code') == 'GB-WLS' then
-        if isProxy then
-          walesGuidanceProxy else walesGuidanceNonProxy
-      else if isProxy then englandGuidanceProxy else englandGuidanceNonProxy
-    );
-    ```
 ### Routing

 - Every block must have a routing rule, even if the succeeding block is the target.
 This makes the rules easier to understand.